The Ultimate 2 Days in Seville Itinerary By An Andalusian

 Explore Plaza de España

-There is no visit to Seville without going to Plaza de España, this is the most beautiful square in Spain, and you’ll realise this the minute you step in.
+There is no visit to Seville without a stop at Plaza de España.
+This is the most beautiful square in Spain, and you’ll realise this the minute you step in.

 The impressive buildings surrounding the square, the benches built with beautiful tiles, the bridges and the canal make it a special place.